mattstauffer/syncCraft/README.md

 1. Download [syncCraft.sh][1] and place it somewhere you can access it easily from your Terminal.
 Consider your home folder (`~/`)
 2. Make sure your permissions are set so it's executable: `chmod +x ~/makeItCraft.sh`
-3. Copy `syncCraft.sample.cfg` into your site directory, rename it `syncCraft.cfg`, and fill in the variables
+3. Copy `syncCraft.cfg` into your site directory and fill in the variables
 4. Run syncCraft from that directory: `~/makeItCraft.sh` every time you want to sync it
 5. That's it!